 Day nurseries: For children from 0 to 3 years

-A day nursery is a place where children under the age of three can play with other children of the same age under the supervision of trained early childhood educators who help your children learn through play.
-Appropriate meals, naps and outdoor play are all part of the program.
+A German day nursery (Kinderkrippe) is a place where children under the age of three can play with other children of the same age.
+Since younger children need greater attention, they are looked after in smaller groups by qualified educators.
+Appropriate meals, naps and playing outdoors are all part of the programme.
 Most day nurseries are flexible about drop-off and pick-up times.
 Day nurseries are run by private and public agencies and by churches.
-Prices vary considerably and in part depend on the parents' income.
+Prices vary considerably and partly depend on the parents' income.
 Availability differs greatly by region.

 The German word for preschool is Kindergarten - perhaps you are familiar with it, since it is also used in English.
-In Germany, preschools are for children between the ages of three and six.
-More and more, preschools are focusing on satisfying the curiosity of these young children, in addition to providing plenty of opportunity for active play.
-Simple experiments and play-based instruction teach them about nature and technology as they hone their thinking and language skills.
-In Germany there are also bilingual preschools.
+In kindergartens, your little ones are usually looked after in the morning and sometimes also in the afternoon.
+In Germany, kindergartens are for children between the ages of three and seven.
+More and more of these institutions are focusing on satisfying the curiosity of these young children, in addition to providing plenty of opportunity for active play.
+Simple experiments and play-based instructions teach them about nature and technology as they hone their thinking and language skills.
+In Germany, there are also bilingual kindergartens.
 Most of these offer English as a second language, the next most popular languages being French and Danish.
-The preschool day usually begins in the morning and ends either at noon or in the afternoon, depending on the specific facility.
-Preschools are run by cities, churches, specially-founded associations and other private entities.
+Kindergartens are run by cities, churches, specially-founded associations and other private entities.
 As with day nurseries, prices vary widely.
-Some preschools charge no fees at all, while others may cost several hundred euros per year, depending on the parents' income and the region.
+Some kindergartens charge no fees at all, while others may cost several hundred euros per year, depending on the parents' income and the region.